ZimoJupiter/GNSS-SDR-signal-processing/README.md

 ### Navigation Data Decoding

 Navigation data decoding aims to obtain pseudorange, GPS time, ephemeris, almanac, and klobuchar information, which are included in the output file named `eph_***_***.mat`.
+The example output table has been uploaded to https://www.dropbox.com/scl/fo/gtarmugbu1ip1i6dsg12e/AAdGGclnPwSJa_l7gATUOQ8?rlkey=ncp24dxp6w84sskmg70mjiqfk&st=wf67ri6g&dl=0.

 Again, use satellite 3 for both cases as an example; some decoding results are listed below.

 | Parameters            | Open sky    | Urban    |
 |-----------------------|-------------|----------|